mkoohafkan/mkoohafkan.github.io/_posts/2020-01-30-generating-networks-from-polylines-with-arcgis.md

 `graph_from_data_frame()`, which takes an edge list and node list (as dataframes, with additional columns interpreted as edge/node attributes) as inputs.
-The advantage of using R is that we can also use the `sf` package to read the attribute tables of the spatial layers directly using the `sf_read()` function, meaning we don't need to export the attribute tables of the "node" and "edge" layers to a text file first.
+The advantage of using R is that we can also use the `sf` package to read the attribute tables of the spatial layers directly using the `sf_read()` function, i.e. we don't need to export the attribute tables of the "node" and "edge" layers to a text file first.

 ## A demonstration